Is Uganda safe for Tourists? Uganda-Safety-Security in 2025

 Uganda is one of the safest travel destinations, offering secure national parks, wildlife reserves, and tourist attractions.
 By choosing an accredited tour operator, you are assured of the expertise provided by a local guide who will accompany you during your journey.

 Your Ugandan driver-guide is familiar with the area and does not rely on GPS devices, ensuring a smooth and informative experience.
-Your Safety and well-being are our top priorities; we take every precaution to make your visit both memorable and secure.
+Your Safety and well-being are our top priorities; we take every precaution to make your visit memorable and secure.

 If you are looking for a Ugandan tour operator who emphasizes your Safety, consider Kabiza Wilderness Safaris.
 Since 2008, we have provided “Hakuna Matata” (No-Worries) safaris in Uganda, backed by years of experience and a proven track record of safe and enjoyable adventures.
 With us, safe safaris are the Norm, not the exception.